 - OK my dear René, no problem it’s your choice and I can’t stop you but fortunately, I still have Francis who will now take your place.

-Over the next few days, I did some shopping because I was told that North Sea was very cold in the winter and so I needed some warm clothing.
+Over the next few days, I did some shopping because I was told that the North Sea was very cold in the winter and so I needed some warm clothing.

 Saturday 5 January eleven o'clock in the morning, the phone rings.
 At the other end of the line it’s my new boss Michel.

-- Be at the airport at three O’clock.
+- Be at the airport at three o’clock.

 - Hi!
-Here is your ticket to Aberdeen via London, quick go to register your luggage at counter n° 3. - UH!
-But it is that I have two large suitcases and one bag.
+Here is your ticket to Aberdeen via London, quick go register your luggage at counter N° 3.

-- What do you all got in there?
+- What have you got in there?

 - But Michel I was told that I had to equip myself against the cold.